 4

-33) Ability to use WETS Tables to investigate wetland hydrology and mitigation wetland design.
+33) Ability to use techniques to investigate wetland hydrology and mitigation wetland design such as WETS Tables and Antecedent Precipitation Tool (APT), commonly used in the United States.

 29

-34) Ability to use water budget calculations/models, such as WETBUD, Pierce & Gilbert, or WATBUG to investigate wetland hydrology and mitigation wetland design.
+34) Ability to use water budget calculations/models, or other science-based industry approved models to investigate wetland hydrology and mitigation wetland design.

 103